davidbiehl/ecwid_api/README.md

     cat.parent_id     # Access with a snake_case method
     # => 456

+### Category API

+The Category API will allow you to access the categories for an Ecwid store.
+An instance of the Category API is available on the client.

+    api = client.categories
+    # => #<EcwidApi::CategoryApi>

+    api.all
+    # Returns an Array of all of the `EcwidApi::Category` objects

+    api.root
+    # Returns an Array of the top-level `EcwidApi::Category` objects for the
+    # store

+    api.find(123)
+    # Returns the `EcwidApi::Category` with an ID of 123

+#### EcwidApi::Category Entities

-Each `EcwidApi::Category` also has methods to find any sub-categories, and the parent category, if there is one.
+Each `EcwidApi::Category` has methods to find sub-categories and the parent category, if there is one.

     cat.parent